Last updated on April 27th, 2021

 How does PipeCandy fit in?

-We are a (so far, the only) data science-based predictive lead generation company focused solely on aggregating over a million e-commerce companies and insights about them.
-Our customers are the world’s leading fulfillment, tech, payment, POS companies and affiliate/ad networks.
+We are a (so far, the only) data science-based e-commerce market intelligence firm focused solely on aggregating over a million e-commerce companies and insights about them.
+Our customers are the world’s leading investors, hedge funds, fulfillment, tech and payment companies.

 How do we estimate the number of e-commerce companies?

-Our database tracks about 750,000 e-commerce companies (the best and largest database you can get in terms of cleanliness) by looking at various sources.
-We built our own natural language processing and machine learning models to understand what each company does and bottom-up aggregate the insights.
+Our database tracks about 1.82 million e-commerce companies (the best and largest database you can get in terms of cleanliness) by looking at various sources.
+We built our own natural language processing, and machine learning models to understand what each company does and bottom-up aggregate the insights.

 We’ll make comments about the methodology we used, as we go further.

-- In our estimate, there are between 2 million and 3 million e-commerce companies in the world (excluding China).
-We’ll deal with China in a separate blog post.
+- In our estimate, there are between 4 million and 5 million e-commerce companies in the world (excluding China).

-- North America (USA & Canada) has about 1.3 million e-commerce companies
+- North America (USA & Canada) has about 1.82 million e-commerce companies.
+If you exclude B2B, and companies selling digital goods & services, there would be around 722,000 companies selling physical goods.

-- Pure-play e-commerce companies around the world are less than 100,000.
-Which means, e-commerce by default means omni-channel.
-Pure-play is an exception.
-You might think otherwise, because e-commerce as a category became visible because of pioneering pure-play companies like Amazon and eBay but retail is so big that once they started taking e-commerce seriously, the omni-channel e-commerce or e-tailers have started to outnumber pure-play by almost an order of magnitude (yes, we are using ‘order of magnitude’ in a mathematical sense.)
+- Pure-play e-commerce companies around the world are less than 100,000, which means that e-commerce is more or less synonymous with omnichannel and ‘pure-play’ is an exception.
+You might think otherwise, because e-commerce as a category became visible because of pioneering pure-play companies like Amazon and eBay but retail is so big that once they started taking e-commerce seriously, the omnichannel e-commerce retailers or e-tailers have started to outnumber pure-play by almost an order of magnitude (yes, we are using ‘order of magnitude’ in a mathematical sense.)

-But, you must be wondering if we are right because Shopify alone claims that 500,000 companies use Shopify.
-If you look at BuiltWith, they claim that 300,000 sites use Shopify.
-In the same manner, if you look at Magento, there are 500,000 sites that use the platform, as per BuiltWith.
+But you must be wondering if we are right because Shopify alone claims that at least 1 million merchants use Shopify.
+Builtwith says 1.6 million.
+Marketplace Pulse estimates that as of Q4 2020, the total number of merchants on Shopify had crossed 1.7 million.
+In the same manner, if you look at Magento, there are some 202,000 sites that use the platform, as per BuiltWith.

 Tools like Builtwith consider ‘presence of code snippets’ as a qualification criterion to decide if a company is into e-commerce.
 Presence of a shopping cart isn’t always a good indicator of e-commerce activity – especially if you’re considering prospecting or investing.
 If you ignore 100s of 1000s of (not exaggerating at all!) irrelevant websites (dubious websites, Chinese and Russian language spam mills, sellers of digital goods whose main business is not selling online, websites that belong to a single corporate entity), we estimate that the top 4 or 5 e-commerce platforms power about 30% – 40% of the total e-commerce websites.
 It’s worth noting that we did include adult websites into the estimate as several of them buy technology, advertisement inventory, and payment tech.
 Some of them ship adult toys and are hence, relevant to the fulfillment companies.

 PipeCandy has built a dictionary of sorts to discover items sold in each e-commerce company and classified them into logical merchandise categories.
-So, if we say that a company belongs to ‘Fashion’ categories, it most definitely will belong to that category.
+So, if we say that a company belongs to the ‘Fashion’ category, it most definitely will belong to that category.

 How many e-commerce companies are there in the US?